Staying Motivated Will Pay Off

-- Avoid the energy vampires, you know the people that are full of drama, negativity and drain your positive energy.
+- Avoid the energy vampires; you know the people that are full of drama, negativity and drain your positive energy.
 Try avoiding these types of people, if they are close friends or family members; wear your garlic.

-- Don’t get negative about a job you interviewed for that you did not land.
+- Don’t get cynical about a job you interviewed for that you did not land.
 Think of that interview as practice to help you get the real dream job.
 Keep a list of things you identified that you could have done differently for future interviews.

 - Turn off the news and don’t read the newspaper headlines.
-Over 80% of news media is negative and during a job search you have no time or need for this information.
+Over 80% of news media is negative, and during a job search you have no time or need for this information.
 In the evening instead of the nightly news watch your favorite sitcom.

 - Get the recommended amount of sleep, a well-rested mind thinks clearer, but don’t overdo it and hibernate, being unemployed is not a season; you can’t sleep it off

-- If you normally go to the gym, meditate, play sports or do yoga keep doing these things; they can have a positive effect on you.
+- If you usually go to the gym, meditate, play sports or do yoga keep doing these things; they can have a positive effect on you.
 Always consult with a physician on any fitness programs.